- Accessibility statement

 We do manual testing with real users with disabilities, some of whom use assistive technology such as screen readers.

 We test a range of key web components (for example, our opening hours tool, filter tool, accordions and events booking system).

-To make best value use of time and budget, we initially reviewed and fixed the top 200 most used documents on the website (they make up 80% of all document views).
-We also ensure that any new documents are either considered for html web content or are accessible before they are added to the website
+We ensure that any new documents are either considered for html web content or are accessible before they are added to the website

 Fixing our online services

 Many services are accessed through online forms and systems.
-Again, we focussed on fixing the most popular transactional forms on the website, which make up 80% of transactions.
+Again, we focus on fixing the most popular transactional forms on the website.

 Keeping things accessible